 Public housing is another government program that indicates housing projects.
-These housing projects are government-funded that ensures low-income housing for low-income people and the elderly.
+These housing projects are government-funded that ensure low-income housing for low-income people and the elderly.
 When you can’t qualify for a housing choice voucher, this can be a place to go.

 Your rent amount will be based on your gross annual income.
 Public housing agencies will determine this by fixing 30% of their monthly adjusted income.
 Public housing authorities have guidelines to fix up rent by $25 to $50.
-There are apartment, townhouses, and single-family homes as low-income apartments.
+There are apartments, townhouses, and single-family homes as low-income apartments.
 To get low-income apartments, the housing authority may contact your current and past landlords to check out information.
 Additionally, they may visit your current home to make sure you are eligible to be a tenant.